artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 The DOD/BBox is an instruction to the compositing software to look only within the DOD/BBox for storing pixel data on disk and RAM and to indicate when and where to perform calculations on the data.
 Compositing software knows no difference between the black pixels surrounding Shia and the coloured pixels he is comprised of.

 To put it another way, if we didn’t provide a DOD/BBox, whilst the black pixels may compress down to near zero when they are stored on disk, when they’re read back into RAM, the CPU and RAM requirements on the black pixels are no different to those of the coloured pixels.
-Hence why there is a DOD/BBox— to help reduce the load on the computing resources.
+Hence why we define a DOD/BBox— to help reduce the load on the computing resources.

-In this case, each sprite has a DOD/BBox that encompasses Shia’s person and tells the compositing software to ignore all other pixel data within each sprite’s original 1280x720 pixel frame.
+In this case, each sprite has a DOD/BBox that encompasses Shia’s person only and tells the compositing software to ignore all other pixel data within each sprite’s original 1280x720px frame.

 ## LaProfiler